How to Track SEO Rankings with Google Analytics

 When it comes to measuring SEO performance, it’s now more important than ever to check your website’s mobile-friendliness.

-In 2019, Google announced that it would be moving to mobile-first indexing.
-What that means is that it uses your website’s mobile version for indexing and rankings.
+Google uses mobile-first indexing, which means that it uses your website’s mobile version for indexing and rankings.

-You can use Google Analytics to see how well your site performs for users on different types of devices.
+You can use Google Analytics data to see how well your site performs for users on different types of mobile devices.

 In MonsterInsights, you can easily see which device people use to visit your website right in your WordPress dashboard.